bartvandebiezen/css-conventions/css-conventions.md

 See ['Name that Color'](http://chir.ag/projects/name-that-color/) for example for finding descriptive names.

-### Names of media queries should be based on human ergonomics.
+### Names of media queries should be based on human ergonomics

 - There are major and minor ranges.
 - Major ranges should be based on human ergonomics.